pradeepkhanal23/readme-generator/sample-markdown.md

 - [Questions](#questions)

 ## Description

-This application helps the users to create a professional markdown file for their project.
+helps the user to create a professional readme for their project.

 ## Installation

-download or clone the repo, go to the project directory and run "npm install" and "node index.js" respectively.
+clone the repo, go to project directory and run "npm install" and "node index.js" respectively.

 ## Usage

-run the application, answer the prompts, review the readme file and repeat the process to create multiple readmes if needed.
+run the application, answer the prompts and review the generated sample readme file.

 ## License

 This project is licensed under the [GPLv3](https://opensource.org/licenses/GPLv3).

 ## Contributing

-clone or fork the repo, create a new branch and push it to the branch.
-Create a pull request afterwards and wait for review
+clone or fork, or via pull request

 ## Tests

-Tests are not available at the momemt
+N/A

 ## Questions

 - For additional questions, contact [pradeepkhanal23](https://github.com/pradeepkhanal23) OR Email [pradeepkhanal642@gmail.com](mailto:pradeepkhanal642@gmail.com)